Girlschool: 1992–2002: living on tour

 Girlschool went back in action in 1992, recruiting Jackie Carrera on bass and recording Girlschool, their first self-produced album, which was distributed worldwide by the British indie label Communiqué Records.
 The lower visibility of the album distributed by an indie label marked the definitive transition to cult status for the band, renouncing to many expectations of big sales.
 Girlschool were now their own managers, relying on their solid live show and on their reputation with promoters and other artists to get gigs and work.
 As stated in an interview to the British television show Raw Power, Girlschool would "play in every single toilet that we can find!"

 After a few European dates, returning bassist Tracey Lamb replaced Carrera before a new tour in the United States.
 But more line-up changes were in store for the band because, at the end of 1992, Cris Bonacci left the band to become a touring musician and then a producer.
 In 1993, her place as lead guitarist was taken back by Kelly Johnson, who returned after nine years to England from LA, where she had played in a band with Kathy Valentine and written and produced her own music.
 The plethora of compilations of old Girlschool material that had started to be released from 1989 kept the band alive on the CD market and guaranteed enough visibility to get a good number of gigs every year in every part of the world, often supporting other NWOBHM acts like Motörhead or Saxon.
 In this period, the girls were also present at rock festivals all over Europe, both as Girlschool or separately in other outfits.
 In 1995, Communiqué Records released Girlschool Live, a live album documenting the intense live shows of the band in that period and which included the new tracks "Knife" and "Little Green Men".
 Girlschool continued their live activity in the 1990s, culminating with a participation to the Wacken Open Air festival on Friday, 6 August 1999.

-In all this time the band had been writing new songs and, in September 1998, they began to record a new album, but touring commitments and new line-up changes prevented Girlschool from completing it.
+In all this time, the band had been writing new songs.
+In September 1998, they began to record a new album; however, touring commitments and new line-up changes prevented Girlschool from completing it.
 Johnson amicably quit Girlschool in 1999, followed by Lamb in 2000.
 They were replaced by new lead guitarist Jackie 'Jax' Chambers and by Enid Williams, who finally rejoined the group after eighteen years.
 Johnson, who had been diagnosed with cancer, and Lamb nevertheless remained closely associated with the other band members.

 21st Anniversary: Not That Innocent was finally released at the beginning of 2002 and co-produced by Girlschool and Tim Hamill.
 The album contains tracks recorded three years earlier by the previous line-up, with the addition of the songs "Coming Your Way" and "Innocent" recorded by the current one.